Embed a Widget Securely

 -

-Locate the endpoint in the API reference under Administration > Security > Generate widget security token.
-The path displayed in the guide is appended to your Qrvey instance URL.
+Locate the endpoint in the API reference under Administration > Security > Generate Widget Security Token.
+Use the path appended to the domain URL in the guide to append to your Qrvey instance URL.

 -